vikhyat/moondream/README.md

 import moondream as md
 from PIL import Image

-# Initialize with local model path
+# Initialize with local model path.
+Can also read .mf.gz files, but we recommend decompressing
+# up-front to avoid decompression overhead every time the model is initialized.
-model = md.vl(model="path/to/moondream-2b-int8.bin")
+model = md.vl(model="path/to/moondream-2b-int8.mf")

 # Load and process image
 image = Image.open("path/to/image.jpg")